- Sweet potatoes are not considered toxic to dogs. In fact, they can be a nutritious treat when given in moderation.

 Are There Any Dangers to Dogs Eating Sweet Potato?

 Unseasoned, cooked sweet potatoes aren’t toxic for your dog.
 If your dog eats some as a one-off, it’s unlikely to cause harm.

-You should be more vigilant if the potatoes have been cooked in seasoning or fried.
-Too much salt can lead to dehydration and can be a particular problem for dogs with renal conditions.
+You should be more vigilant if the sweet potatoes have been cooked in seasoning or fried.
+According to a 2008 study by Companion Animal Medicine, too much salt can lead to dehydration and can be a particular problem for dogs with renal conditions.